 Fedora offers two separate editions – one for desktops/laptops and the other for servers (Fedora Workstation and Fedora Server, respectively).

 So, if you are looking for a snappy desktop OS—with a potential learning curve while being user-friendly – Fedora is an option.
 In either case, if you are looking for a Linux OS for your server—that’s a good choice as well.

 Manjaro is based on Arch Linux.
 Fret not, while Arch Linux is tailored for advanced users, Manjaro makes it easy for a newcomer.
 It is a simple and beginner-friendly Linux distro.
 The user interface is good enough and offers a bunch of useful GUI applications built-in.

 You get options to choose a desktop environment for Manjaro while downloading it.
 Personally, I like the KDE desktop for Manjaro.

-Well, Ubuntu’s based on Debian – so it must be a darn good distribution itself.
-Debian is an ideal choice for both desktop and servers.
+Well, Ubuntu’s based on Debian—so it must be a darn good distribution itself.
+Debian is an ideal choice for both desktops and servers.

 It may not be the best beginner-friendly OS – but you can easily get started by going through the official documentation.
-The recent release of Debian 10 Buster introduces a lot of changes and necessary improvements.
+The recent release of Debian 11 ‘Bullseye’ introduces many changes and necessary improvements.
 So, you must give it a try!

-Overall, these are the best Linux distributions that we recommend you to try.
-Yes, there are a lot of other Linux distributions that deserve the mention – but to each of their own, depending on personal preferences – the choices will be subjective.
+Overall, these are the best Linux distributions that we recommend you try.
+Yes, there are a lot of other Linux distributions that deserve mention—but to each of their own, depending on personal preferences—the choices will be subjective.